tfihsdeR/ahtapod-text-share-backend/README.md

 Welcome to the "Ahtapod Text Share" project!
 This guide will help you set up and run the frontend and backend parts of the application.

+## Description
+You can write a text and share it with others.
+Everyone can read this text.
+Also you can use this application as a blog thoug :)

+## Main Technologies
+- Next.js
+- Node.js
+- MongoDb
+- React.js
+- Express.js
+- Next-Auth
+- cors-policies
+- cookies and tokens
+- etc.

 ## Prerequisites
 Before you begin, make sure you have [Node.js](https://nodejs.org/) installed on your system.